-- 1. The major for this degree normally shall be 60 semester hours. - Candidates for this degree must maintain a minimum grade point average of 2.00 for all required social work courses. - 3.
-Candidates for this degree must successfully complete a 40-hour volunteer experience in a social service agency and a 500-hour field practicum experience.
+- 1. The major for this degree normally shall be 60 semester hours. - 2.
+Candidates for this degree must earn a grade of C or better in all required major courses. - Candidates for this degree must successfully complete a 40-hour volunteer experience in a social service agency and a 500-hour field practicum experience.